 How to fix disabled Administrator account on Windows 10

-According to the users, when they try to login to Windows 10, they see their Administrator account, but when they click it, there’s no input field to enter password.
-Instead they are getting message that says “Your account has been disabled.
+According to the users, when they try to login to Windows 10, they see their Administrator account, but when they click it, there’s no input field to enter a password.
+Instead, they are getting the message that says “Your account has been disabled.
 Please see your system administrator.”
 This can be quite a problem, but there are several solutions available.

 - Press Windows Key + R and, type lusrmgr.msc and press Enter to run it.

-- lusrmgr should open.
-Click on Users and double click on your Administrator account.
+- Lusrmgr should open.
+Click on Users and double click on the problematic account.

-- Click Apply and OK to save the changes and restart your computer.
+- When Properties windows opens, make sure that Account is disabled option isn’t checked.
+Click Apply and OK to save the changes and restart your computer.

 - On the login screen press and hold the Shift key and then click on Restart.
 This should boot you to advanced boot.

-- From there you need to click Command Prompt.
+- From there you need to click Troubleshoot > Advanced options > Command Prompt.